MSc Medical Surgical Nursing: Career Path

 Eligibility

-Eligibility requirements for a Master of Science in Medical-Surgical Nursing program may vary, but generally, programs are open to registered nurses who have completed a Bachelor of Science in Nursing (BSN) degree.
-Some programs may require applicants to have a certain number of years of nursing experience, while others may not have this requirement.
+Eligibility requirements for a Master of Science in Medical-Surgical Nursing program may vary.
+Still, programs are generally open to registered nurses who have completed a Bachelor of Science in Nursing (BSN) degree.
+Some programs may require applicants to have a certain number of years of nursing experience, while others may not.

 Here are some common eligibility requirements for an MSc MSN program: